 We depend on a small number of customers for a large portion of our business, and changes in the level of our customers' orders have, in the past, had a significant impact on our results of operations.
-Our 15 largest customers represent a substantial portion of our sales, approximately 59% of net sales in 2007 and 61% of net sales in both 2006 and 2005.
-Our largest customer is Hewlett-Packard Company, which represented approximately 17% of our net sales in 2007.
+Our 15 largest customers represent a substantial portion of our sales, approximately 53% of net sales in 2008, 59% of net sales in 2007, and

+61% of net sales in 2006.
+Our largest customer is Hewlett-Packard Company, which represented approximately 11% of our net sales in 2008.
 If a major customer significantly cancels, delays or reduces the amount of business it does with us, there could be an adverse effect on our business, financial condition and operating results.
-Such adverse effect likely would be material if one of our largest customers significantly reduced its amount of business.
+Such an adverse effect would likely be material if one of our largest customers significantly reduces its amount of business.
 Significant pricing and margin pressures exerted by a key customer could also materially adversely affect our operating results.
 In addition, we generate significant accounts receivable from sales to our major customers.
 If one or more of our largest customers were to become insolvent or otherwise unable to pay or were to delay payment for services, our business, financial condition and operating results could be materially adversely affected.